From the historical and enchanting region of Spain

 Early Notables of the Silvera family (pre 1700)

 Con la Reconquista guerra con la que los cristianos bajo las órdenes del rey Fernando y la reina Isabel reconquistaron a España y expulsaron a los musulmanes invasores en el año 1492.
-Dentro de estos nombres de familias se han destacado, por ejemplo, fourteenth century nobleman Ferrand de Silva; Pedro de...
-Another 115 words (8 lines of text) are included under the topic Early Silvera Notables in all our PDF Extended History products and printed products wherever possible.
+Dentro de estos nombres de familias se han destacado, por ejemplo, fourteenth century nobleman Ferrand de Silva; Pedro de Silva, a fifteenth century soldier of the Reconquest; Feliciano de Silva, sixteenth century Spanish novelist; sixteenth century Spanish politician, diplomat and writer Juan de Silva; seventeenth century Spanish politician and diplomat García...
+Another 83 words (6 lines of text) are included under the topic Early Silvera Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Silvera family to the New World and Oceana